Justice Dept. sues to seize profits of tell-all Melania Trump book, citing White House nondisclosure pact

 Tapes reveal Melania Trump appearing to downplay child separation policy, bemoaning Christmas decorations

 According to the lawsuit, Winston Wolkoff served as an adviser to the first lady from January to August 21, 2017, helping Melania Trump assemble her staff, remodel the East Wing and communicate with the media.
 Winston Wolkoff then entered a formal “Gratuitous services Agreement” that included, among other things, the handling of “nonpublic, privileged and/or confidential information,” the suit asserts.

 Serving as a volunteer policy and media adviser, Winston Wolkoff agreed that she was “specifically prohibited from publishing, reproducing or otherwise divulging any such information to any unauthorized person or entity in whole or in part,” the Justice Department said in court filings.

-The agreement also bound Winston Wolkoff to not disclose her work with the first lady’s office to anyone without written authorization from Melania Trump, her chief of staff or the White House Counsel’s Office, the suit said.
+The agreement also bound Winston Wolkoff to not disclose her work with the first lady’s office to anyone without written authorization from Melania Trump, her chief of staff or the White House Counsel’s Office, the suit says.

-The suit alleged that the nondisclosure terms have no termination date.
-It also claimed that the book’s account of personnel decisions, Melania Trump’s “Be Best” initiative, and conversations with the president “fall squarely” within the terms.
+The suit alleges that the nondisclosure terms have no termination date.
+It also claims that the book’s account of personnel decisions, Melania Trump’s “Be Best” initiative, and conversations with the president “fall squarely” within the terms.

 A first lady is not a government employee.
 But the Justice Department said the federal court in Washington has jurisdiction given the “national nature of the interests and operations related to the [first lady]” and because the contract concerned services in Washington memorialized on official White House stationery.